1969 Tecno FB, F2, F3

 The Tecno is currently located in the Northeast U.S. We can assist with shipping domestically and worldwide.

 The Tecno qualifies for Monoposto racing virtually everywhere in the U.S., including groups such as SVRA, CSRG, HMSA, VARA, SOVREN, and others.
 It will also qualify for the U.K.’s Historic Sports Car Club (“HSCC”) Historic Formula 2 Championship in the Class E, Jim Clark Trophy category.
 Of course Tecnos are welcome by other organizations and other venues worldwide.

 The Tecno would also be a highly desirable entry for the Formula B Continental Championship Series.
 In 2022 the Series had feature races at Indy, Road America, and Thunderhill.
 For more on this series and the history of Formula B, please see the article at Victory Lane Magazine.

 We think this is an amazing opportunity to get a professionally restored iconic Tecno from the late 1960’s era of classic formula car racing, and for a bargain price.

-Someone is going to complete the livery on this car and it will be a show-stopper in the paddock, much as the works cars were back in the day It will also be a race winner, by design, and by its current state of preparation.
-Some lucky soul may even track down its early history.
+Someone is going to complete the livery on this car and it will be a show-stopper in the paddock, much as the works cars were back in the day.
+We think it will also be a race winner by design, and by its current state of preparation.
+Someone may even track down its early history.
 That would be the icing on the cake, and maybe more…